pecheylauren02/mp2-supervillain-personality-quiz/docs/README.md

 - Clear, enticing images of famous Supervillains are key features to draw in the users to take part in the quiz
 - Navigation, sign up and login elements should be simple and quick to use

+## User Stories
+- User Story 1: As someone interested in taking the SuperVillain personality quiz I want to:
+     - find out what the quiz is about and what to expect before starting the quiz
+     - navigate easily through the quiz questions
+     - have the option of retaking the quiz if I don't like the result
+     - learn more about why I was matched with a specific SuperVillain at the end of the quiz
+     - sign up quickly and easily
+     - log in using the same login details quickly and easily
+     - navigate easily between pages

+- User Story 2: As a :
+     - more information here

+- User Story 3: As a :
+     - more information here

+These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing issues like scope creep at a later stage after the coding process.

 ## Credits